Rakshithaj-29/Prodigy_ML_03/README.md

 - Image Handling: Pillow (PIL)
 ## 📦 Dataset  used
 ###  https://www.kaggle.com/c/dogs-vs-cats/data
-The project uses thefeatures of dataset from Kaggle:
+The project uses the features of dataset from Kaggle:

 25,000 labeled images (12,500 cats, 12,500 dogs)
 Used only 2000 images per class for training due to local compute limitations